Ali-Al-Khuwaja/GameDevelopmentBirds/README.md

 # projectBirds

 projectBirds is a free online collective platform that aims to share , translate and blog Game development knowledge and to share free resources for game developer to learn
->This project is not ready to be public , i'm forced to make it public and can not make it private due to the following reasons :
->
->my account is based in a U.S.-sanctioned region (crimea - Qırım - القرم).
-As a result, Github is unable to provide private repository services and paid services for my account.
-GitHub has preserved, however, my access to certain free services for public repositories.
->
-> knowing this , you should not expect any service to be active form this project until further notice .

 # Art by logturanl , huge thanks to the artist

 <a href="https://www.freepik.com/free-vector/grass-gradient-illustration-flat-design_35668294.htm#&position=4&from_view=author&uuid=4eb20043-2f96-4cf8-9cbb-7f1aa27f2886">Image by logturnal</a> on Freepik

 <a href="https://www.freepik.com/free-vector/gradient-background-green-modern-designs_33778094.htm#&position=16&from_view=author&uuid=37243b85-903e-49c4-81b1-8c29a9ee996f">Image by logturnal</a> on Freepik